jnassif/JasperReportPHP_SMB214/README.md

 As JasperReports is a Java class library, and is not meant for end users, but rather is targeted towards developers who need to add reporting capabilities to their applications.

+#JRXML

+JasperReports reports are defined in an XML file format, called JRXML, which can be hand-coded, generated, or designed using a tool ( For this project we will use iReport).
+The file format is defined by a Document Type Definition (DTD) or XML schema for newer versions, providing limited interoperability.

+The main difference between using XML and a .jasper file is that the XML file should be compiled at runtime using the JasperCompileManager class.

 #Requirements

 #Installation
 To start using iReport, we must first download and install one.
 Below are the instructions for installing and running iReport in Windows :